maxromanovsky/maxromanovsky.github.io/_posts/2019-07-06-coreos-k8s-home-baremetal-01.md

 ---
 I always wanted to run a small Kubernetes cluster at home.

 Why not in cloud?
 Kubernetes in cloud is still expensive if it's just for fun.
-And I have some mini computer at home, as well as desire to look how kubernetes works on the network layer.
+And I have a couple mini computers at home, as well as desire to look how Kubernetes works on the network layer.

-I was never satisfied with "fat" Linux distributions for running containers, and didn't want to configure `unattended-upgrades`.
-Trying out CoreOS Container Linux sounded like a natural fit for my little pet.
+I was never satisfied with "fat" Linux distributions for running containers, and didn't want to configure OS auto upgrades.
+Trying out CoreOS Container Linux sounded like a natural fit for my little pets.

 <!--more-->